idaholab/moose/framework/doc/content/source/transfers/MultiAppReporterTransfer.md

-### Distributed Reporter
+### Distribution of a vector Reporter

 Here we are transferring a vector reporter and a vector of vectors reporter in a scatter and gather fashion.
-The main application holds a vector of vectors and a single vector,while each subapp has a vector and a Real (scalar) reporter.
+The main application holds a vector of vectors and a single vector, while each subapp has a vector and a Real (scalar) reporter.
 This test shows the
 scatter operation by distributing a vector and a single Real to each subapp and shows the gather operation by aggregating the same values into a